215 Abbott Road,

 No one has favorited this theater yet

-For a theater built in 1927, the State Theater in East Lansing had little to offer in the way of opulence or elegance, but may have given some idea of what life was like in East Lansing in the era before Michigan State Colllege became mammoth Michigan State University.
+The State Theater was opened November 3, 1927.
+For a theater built at that time, the State Theater in East Lansing had little to offer in the way of opulence or elegance, but may have given some idea of what life was like in East Lansing in the era before Michigan State Colllege became mammoth Michigan State University.
 It was a fixture on Abbott Road very near its intersection with Grand River Avenue for many decades.

 It was, like so many theaters in Michigan cities outside of Detroit, a part of the W.S.
 Butterfield circuit right up to its closure and demolition.

-When I was a student at MSU in the late ‘60’s and early '70s, it was regarded as the art theatre for the greater Lansing area, but it was evident during my visits to the campus as an alumnus that its programming had switched to mainstream fare by the mid-70’s.
-The last film I recall seeing there was “Saturday Night Fever.”
+When I was a student at MSU in the late-1960’s and early-1970s, it was regarded as the art theatre for the greater Lansing area, but it was evident during my visits to the campus as an alumnus that its programming had switched to mainstream fare by the mid-1970’s.
+The last film I recall seeing there was “Saturday Night Fever”.

 In its last years, the theater became very run down on the inside; colleagues of mine who lived in the area stopped going there especially after an incident involving falling plaster and occasional mice sightings.
 It finally closed and was demolished in 1984; little or no effort was made to save or preserve it.
 A bank parking lot now occupies the space.